List of The Waltons characters: John Walton Sr.

 Family patriarch John, called Daddy by his children, (pilot, Andrew Duggan; series and sequels, Ralph Waite) is a hard-working, industrious man who runs a small family sawmill on his property on Walton's Mountain.
-He is the second son of Esther Walton (née Morgan) and Zebulon Tyler Walton.
+Another main character of the series, he is the second son of Esther Walton (née Morgan) and Zebulon Tyler Walton.
+Note: in season 4, E17 ("The Fox") Esther speaks of being pregnant with John when Zeb enlists to fight in the Spanish–American War.
+This would make John the first-born.
 He is the husband of Olivia Walton (née Daly) and father of John "John-Boy" Walton Jr., Jason Walton, Mary Ellen Walton, Erin Esther Walton, Benjamin "Ben" Walton II, James Robert "Jim-Bob" Walton and his stillborn twin brother Joseph Zebulon Walton, and Elizabeth Tyler Walton.
 He is usually good natured, wise, and fearless, ready to stand up to a challenge and tell things straight.
 These personality traits sometimes cause him to be stern with his children and wife on occasion, and when greatly stressed he is prone to "workaholism."
 John deeply loves and respects his wife, and calls her “Liv” or “Livie.”

-John graduated high school in 1911 (implying he had been born about 1893) and served in World War I. John will do anything to protect his family; he also wishes to see all of his children graduate from college, which he was unable to do.
-Despite his Baptist upbringing he, like his father Zeb, is ambivalent toward organized religion and otherwise agnostic.
+John graduated high school in 1911 (implying he had been born about 1893) and served in the First World War (1914/1917-1918).
+John will do anything to protect his family; he also wishes to see all of his children graduate from college, which he was unable to do, although he was the first in his family to graduate from high school.
+Despite his Baptist upbringing he, like his father Zeb, is ambivalent toward organized religion and otherwise deist.
 He holds life sacred.
 He does not approve of hunting animals for sport, but will hunt to provide food for his family.
-Despite his rejection of the Baptist church (we later learn he never underwent baptism during his lifetime), his wife calls him "the most God-fearing man I know."
+Despite his rejection of the Baptist Church, (we later learn he never underwent adult baptism during his lifetime), his faithful wife Olivia however calls him "the most God-fearing man I know."

-We are told in the pilot movie that he dies in the year 1969 (the year in which Earl Hamner's father died).
+We are told in the pilot movie that he dies in the year 1969 (the same year in which narrator Earl Hamner's father also died, three years before the beginning of the soon-to-be famous television program airs).

-In 2004, TV Guide ranked him # 3 on its "50 Greatest TV Dads of All Time" list.
+In 2004, TV Guide magazine ranked him # 3 on its "50 Greatest TV Dads of All Time" list.